gw-ospo/curioss-patterns/github-project-workflow.md

 # Resulting Context
+**Positive Outcomes:**

-The OSPO gains a clear and collaborative picture of ongoing work across all teams and repositories.
-Staff can easily report progress and plan across semesters.
++ The OSPO gains a clear and collaborative picture of ongoing work across all teams and repositories.
+Staff can easily report progress and plan across projects.
++ Work is publicly visible, enabling simplified reporting not only for the OSPO but also for funders and PIs.
+Ongoing tasks can be aligned with grant requirements and grant work plans.
++ Everyone on the team can see and comment on each other’s issues.
+This creates a sense of accountability and positive peer pressure, and it is extremely satisfying to complete each issue.
++ Keeping work open makes it possible for those external to the OSPO to follow along and contribute.
+An instance of this has already occured, enabling international collaboration.

+**Potential Trade-offs:**
-A potential trade-off is that contributors unfamiliar with GitHub Projects may need additional training at the start.
++ Contributors unfamiliar with GitHub Projects may require additional training at the start.

 # Known Instances